James B. Milliken Biography

 James B. Milliken

-At UT, Milliken has led efforts to meet the needs of a growing and diversifying state and nation, including a commitment to growing training, education and research programs in fields of economic and national security importance, like cybersecurity and advanced manufacturing.
+At UT, Milliken has led efforts to meet the needs of a growing and diversifying state and nation, including a commitment to growing training, education, and research programs in information technology, cybersecurity, advanced manufacturing, public health, and medicine.

-As a sought-after voice in public higher education leadership, he is a member of the Taskforce on Higher Education and Opportunity, the American Academy of Arts and Sciences, the Council on Foreign Relations, the Permian Strategic Partnership and the American Council on Education.
-Additionally, he serves on the executive committee of the Council on Competitiveness and the Texas Economic Development Corporation's CEO Council.
+As a sought-after voice in public higher education leadership, he is a member of the American Academy of Arts and Sciences and the Council on Foreign Relations.
+Milliken serves on boards of directors of the Permian Strategic Partnership, the American Council on Education, the University of Texas Investment Management Company, and the Robert B. Daugherty Water for Food Global Institute.
+He also serves on Governor Abbott’s Texas Economic Development Corporation's CEO Council.

-Prior to joining the UT System, Milliken served as the chancellor of The City University of New York (CUNY), the largest urban university system in the country.
-Earlier, he was the first Nebraskan and alumnus to serve as president of the University of Nebraska.
-He also served as senior vice president of the University of North Carolina, now 17 campuses.
+Before joining the UT System, Milliken served as the chancellor of The City University of New York (CUNY), the largest urban university system in the country, president of the University of Nebraska, and senior vice president of the University of North Carolina.
+Prior to his higher education career, he practiced law on Wall Street.